chung-leong/zigar/rollup-plugin-zigar/README.md

 ## Additional information

-Consult the [Zigar runtime](../zigar-runtime/README.md) user guide to learn more about working with Zig data structure in JavaScript.
+Consult the [Zigar runtime](../zigar-runtime/README.md) user guide to learn more about working with Zig data structures in JavaScript.